OPERANDOH2020/op-webui/README.md

 Interactions with this form all occur via Web UI.
 The module is a modern and responsive web application, so the user could interact with it as with any other web or mobile site using a web browser.
 ### RG
 Reports can be created using BIRT Report Designer.
 Once the report is created, it must be placed inside BIRT Viewer.
-After this, you can add these reports inside Operando Management Console using the section dedicated to reports management (PspAdmin/ReportsConfig and OspAdmin/Reports).
-Through the web UI console you can configure the scheduling of the report, set which OSPs the report should be visible to, change the input parameters and see the results.
+After this, you can add these reports inside Operando Management Console using the section dedicated to reports management (PspAdmin/ReportsConfig and OspAdmin/Reports). <br />
+Through the web UI console you can configure the scheduling of the report, set which OSPs the report should be visible to, change the input parameters and see the results.<br />
 Alternatively, reports can be accessed through Report Rest Service application.
-You have to make HTTP GET call putting in the header the service ticket and in the query string the parameters:
+You have to make HTTP GET call putting in the header the service ticket and in the query string the parameters:<br />
-•	_reportId: specify the ID of the report (inside MySql table t_report_mng_list) to download.
+•	_reportId: specify the ID of the report (inside MySql table t_report_mng_list) to download.<br />
-•	_format: specify the output format (HTML or PDF).
+•	_format: specify the output format (HTML or PDF).<br />
 •	paramName: report parameters that are designated in the design mode can be passed as URL parameters by entering the paramName=value syntax.

 ## Future Plans